yungselm/multimoda-rs/docs/tutorial.rst

 +-------+---------+---------+---------+

 To acquire meaningful measurement data, the coordinates should be provided in mm or another SI unit instead of pixel values.
-Optionally a record file can be provided `combined_sorted_manual.csv`, which should have the following structure, here the first column should contain the desired frame order and measurement_1 represent the thickness of the wall between aorta and coronary and measurement_2 for the thickness between pulmonary artery and coronary (position just for demonstration).
-This is based on the output of the AIVUS-CAA software _a link: https://github.com/AI-in-Cardiovascular-Medicine/AIVUS-CAA/:
+Optionally a record file can be provided `combined_sorted_manual.csv`, which should have the following structure, here the first column should contain the desired frame order and "measurement_1" represent the thickness of the wall between aorta and coronary and "measurement_2" for the thickness between pulmonary artery and coronary (position just for demonstration).
+This is based on the output of the `AIVUS-CAA software <https://github.com/AI-in-Cardiovascular-Medicine/AIVUS-CAA/>`_:

 +-----------------+---------------+---------------+---------------+---------------+
 | frame           | (position)    |   phase       | measurement_1 | measurement_2 |